BetterToBest/compassionism-simulation/CONTRIBUTING.md

 **Before submitting a pull request:**

 - Test in Chrome, Firefox, and Safari
-- Ensure the seeded RNG produces identical output before and after your change (use seed `42`, Full Integration preset, 20 years — record the Median BLEI score and Gini as a regression check)
+- Ensure the seeded RNG produces identical output before and after your change (use seed `42`, Full Integration preset, 20 years — record the Median BLEI score, BLEI Poverty rate, and Gini as a regression check)
 - Do not introduce external dependencies beyond the existing Chart.js CDN import
 - Follow the existing code style: vanilla JS, CSS variables, inline documentation, `CFG` object for all calibration constants